9 ways to help protect your baby from SIDS

 1. Always Put Your Baby on Their Back to Sleep

-The most crucial recommendation to prevent SIDS is placing your baby on their back for every sleep—whether it’s naptime or nighttime.
+The most crucial recommendation for SIDS prevention is to always place your baby on their back to sleep, whether it’s naptime or nighttime.

-Studies show that this simple act significantly lowers the risk of SIDS.
+Studies show that following this guideline significantly reduces the risk of Sudden Infant Death Syndrome.

 If your little one tends to roll over, consider a comfortable sleep sack for added security, making it easier to keep them on their back.